eodms-sgdot/eodms-cli/README.md

                         The type of process to run from this list of options:
                         full: Search, order & download images using an AOI
-                        order_csv: Order & download images using EODMS UI search results (CSV file) download_aoi: Download
-                        existing orders using AOI file and RAPI query
-                        download_only: Download existing orders using a CSV file from a previous order/download process (files found under "results" folder) -s, --silent          Sets process to silent which supresses all questions.
+                        order_csv: Order & download images using EODMS UI search results (CSV file) download_only: Download existing orders using a CSV file from a previous order/download process (files found under "results" folder) -s, --silent          Sets process to silent which supresses all questions.